 I’m so excited about the beautiful picture books and interesting chapter and middle grade books about India, Indian culture, and Indian mythology.
 It helps me teach myself and my children about a culture that isn’t our own, which is important for building bridges of understanding.
 And empathy!

 A standout picture book includes the gorgeous The Festival of Colors picture book about Diwali and the historical middle grade book Ahimsa.
 But they’re all amazing.
 These books will help kids learn and appreciate what makes India unique.

-Children’s Picture Books About India, Indian Culture, and Indian Mythology (ages 3 – 10)
+Children’s Picture Books About India and Indian Culture

 Festival of Colors by Kabir Sehgal and Surishtha Sehgal, illustrated by Vashti Harrison

 Captivating illustrations and wonderful storytelling.
 Use this picture book to teach colors and the Indian holiday of Holi.
 Two siblings gather flowers for the upcoming festival of color, Holi.
 Each two-page spread is a different flower and color.
 “They gather irises, because irises make BLUE.”
 When the flowers are gathered, they’re dried, and pressed into fine powders of color.
 Then, the family and friends gather together where they throw the brilliant colored powders into the air and onto each other.